 - Pollara on the island’s northwestern coast (pictured at the start of this section) is without a doubt the most impressive landscape in Salina.
 From the elevated viewpoints above the village you can clearly see the shape of the volcanic crater and the spot where the other half fell into the sea, creating a cliff face.

 - The cult movie Il Postino was partly filmed in Pollara, and there are various tributes dotted around town, including two murals in the main plaza.
 Walk down the steep stairs to visit the ‘fishermen caves’ which were re-constructed for the film.
 A private house that also featured in the movie is sometimes open to visitors (I’m lucky my aunt knows the owner!).

 - Pollara is a terrific place for sunset.
 Grab a drink from the Oasis Bar and soak it all in.

 Where to stay on Salina Island

-See the previous section for my Salina hotel recommendations.
+See above for my Salina hotel recommendations.